hai-vr/lightbox-viewer/index.md

 # Advanced usage

-Lightbox Viewer is shipped with some default lightboxes that you can test your content with.

-These lightboxes is contained in a scene called `Lightbox.unity`.

 ## Camera roll

 Camera Roll lets you roll the camera.
-This can be used to test how some shaders behave, specifically in regards to some matcap shaders that can look strange in VR when tilting the head sideways.
+This can be used to test how some shaders behave.
+Specifically, some matcap shaders can look strange in VR when tilting the head sideways.

 By default, the *Counter-rotate* option is enabled, which keeps the preview upright despite the camera rolling.